 Our school uniform is strictly compulsory.
-School uniform serves an importance purpose in any school.
+School uniform serves an important purpose in any school.
 It emphasises the coming together for a common purpose, unity and the full, equal worth of each pupil.
 Diverging from school uniform can imply a lack of cohesion and sharing of values.
 All partners in our school are strongly bonded together by the school’s values, vision and ethos.

-- School logo embroidered pinafore R-yr4, ankle length skirt yrs 5&6 (optional)
+- School logo embroidered pinafore R-yr 4, ankle length skirt yrs 5 & 6 (optional)

 - School trousers

-- long-sleeved white shirt
+- Long-sleeved white shirt

 - School logo embroidered cardigan

-- white socks, black shoes
+- White socks, black shoes

-- long-sleeved white shirt
+- Long-sleeved white shirt

-- School logo embroidered long-sleeved v neck jumper
+- School logo embroidered long-sleeved v-neck jumper

-- socks and black shoes
+- Grey or black socks and black shoes

 - School logo embroidered tie KS2

 - School logo embroidered school polo-shirt